-The mission of the Chestnut Ridge Preschool Program is to provide a safe, creative environment where each child’s incredible capacity to learn is nurtured through play, kindness, patience and courtesy.
+The mission of the Chestnut Ridge PreK Program is to provide a safe, creative environment where each child’s incredible capacity to learn is nurtured through play, kindness, patience and courtesy.

 Our goals are to have an active partnership between family and school to develop the social, intellectual, physical and emotional skills necessary for our children’s success.

 The program will provide activities that foster meaningful interaction between teachers, parents, their children and others.

 The program and the environment will be structured to develop individuality, creativity and thinking skills in each child based on the Early Learning Standards.

 The program will provide the structure, environment and modeling necessary for preschool children to acquire age appropriate social skills.

 The program will develop in each child the skills that encourage good health habits, personal responsibility and safety awareness.